Best DPDP-Compliant Employee Monitoring Software for India 2026 — gStride AI

 Teramind's default configuration is deep surveillance — screenshots, keystroke logging, webcam capture, behavioural analytics — which makes default-off a fail in its shipped state and per-feature consent hard to evidence cleanly.
 We mark consent and residency Unknown because the public documentation does not let us verify either at India-deployment depth.
 For India teams that also have any EU workforce footprint, the default-capture depth creates additional friction.
 See our Teramind alternative for enterprises piece for the replacement pattern.

 Why "Unknown" matters.
-A neutral shortlist should never convert "we could not verify it" into "they failed."
+A fair shortlist should never convert "we could not verify it" into "they failed."
 Several of the marks above are Unknown precisely because the vendor does not publish India-specific posture — which means the honest next step is to ask them directly during procurement, not to disqualify them on this page.

 How to turn this shortlist into a decision